 "California and Oregon and Washington might as well be different planets.
 Just in terms of ... the amount of fishermen, the amount of activity, so, it's not one size fits all.
-And there's just a handful of guys holding on in small port California ... that's what the people that screamed against catch shares-that was their rallying cry, right? ...
-Catch shares is going to put out the small California guys-and I don't think that's come to pass, but the guys that are remaining are committed and want this to work, but ... if decisions made continue to focus around the larger ports and not take into consideration maybe some mitigating circumstances down here, no matter how hard they try, they're not going to be able to survive it. ...
-I mean, I don't know how that fits in, but I think ...
+And there's just a handful of guys holding on in small port California ... that's what the people that screamed against catch shares-that was their rallying cry, right? ...Catch shares is going to put out the small California guys-and I don't think that's come to pass, but the guys that are remaining are committed and want this to work, but ...if decisions made continue to focus around the larger ports and not take into consideration maybe some mitigating circumstances down here, no matter how hard they try, they're not going to be able to survive it. ...I mean, I don't know how that fits in, but I think ...
 NMFS recognizes this, but it's just, California is a very different place."-Industry Participant, Half Moon Bay, 2015/2016.

-"There are some big boats from Oregon that are coming down [to Morro Bay] and catching lots of black cod [sablefish], but of course the revenue all goes back to Oregon-it's not helping the economy in Morro Bay at all."-Industry Participant, Morro Bay Area, 2015/2016.
+"There are some big boats from Oregon that are coming down [to Morro Bay] and catching lots of black cod, but of course the revenue all goes back to Oregon-it's not helping the economy in Morro Bay at all."-Industry Participant, Morro Bay Area, 2015/2016.

-Although each coastal community is unique, Newport, Oregon, appears to be an outlier in the way it has been impacted by catch shares.
-While PCGFSS participants in Newport reported a substantial decrease in the number of active trawl vessels, some Newport residents (12.8 percent of respondents) and a few non-residents (4.4 percent of respondents) portrayed the town as a vibrant fishing community (these percentages may seem low, but no other community included in this analysis received anywhere near comparable levels of praise).
-These participants cited several facets of Newport's fishing industry as evidence of its vibrancy: its heavy involvement in multiple fisheries (including the whiting sector of the groundfish fishery), its large variety of industry service and supplies providers, its robust fishing infrastructure, and the presence of marine research activity.
+Although each coastal community is unique, Newport, Oregon, appears to be an outlier regarding how it has been impacted by catch shares.
+While PCGFSS participants in Newport reported a substantial decrease in the number of active trawl vessels, Newport residents and non-residents alike portrayed the town as a vibrant fishing community.
+They cited several facets of Newport's fishing industry as evidence of its vibrancy: its heavy involvement in multiple fisheries (including the whiting sector of the groundfish fishery), its large variety of industry service and supplies providers, its robust fishing infrastructure, and the presence of marine research activity.
 Study participants in 2015/2016 seemed to regard Newport as being buffered from the consolidation that many feel has characterized the West Coast groundfish trawl fishery for the last couple decades.
 Although Newport has experienced changes due to the implementation of catch shares (and other changes in management, including the buyback), the factors discussed above have provided a degree of stability.

 The following quotes from Newport-based respondents help make sense of what it is about the community that has helped it remain relatively stable since catch share implementation: